usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 Because OSCAL is designed to carry richer and denser semantics than most markup languages, however, automated conversion into OSCAL from any of these formats (or at any rate, into a process-oriented and optimized OSCAL) is likely to require tuning or customization per instance - that is, each one will be a one-off conversion.

-### Controls and control components
+### Controls, components and their contents

-The foundations of OSCAL are in control objects, such as controls and subcontrols, and their components, including both formal components (described here) and relatively uncontrolled or free-form contents (described elsewhere as [prose](#prose)).
+The foundations of OSCAL are in control objects, such as controls and subcontrols, and the structured information (loosely "objects", represented as valid XML elements).
+These contents will include both structured contents (using element types as described here) and relatively uncontrolled or free-form contents (described elsewhere as [prose](#prose)).

 #### &lt;catalog> Catalog